Category: Czech grammar

 Past, Present and Future in Czech (být, chtít, jíst vědět)

-Using the verbs být (to be), chtít (to want), jíst (to eat) and vědět (to know), we will see how the past, present and future tenses are formed in Czech.
 You can look up a verb you don't know in the dictionary.
-The form in which it appears there usually ends in -T. For most … Continue reading Past, Present and Future in Czech (být, chtít, jíst vědět)
+The form in which it appears there usually ends in -T. For most verbs, that is, those that are formed regularly, we remove the -T and add instead an ending that always contains -L. (-L for male, -LA for female, -LO for … Continue reading Past, Present and Future in Czech (být, chtít, jíst vědět)

 The object of a verb in Czech – The accusative case in the Czech language